 What is the proposal review process?

-Letters of Intent (LOIs) are peer reviewed to evaluate the translational impact/innovation, approach, path to extramural funding, plan for implementation of findings (for proposals studying research processes), and whether the study involves a new multi-disciplinary research collaboration.
-From these reviews, full applications are invited and then peer reviewed for scientific and technical merit using NIH review criteria and TRI funding priorities.
+Applications are peer reviewed for scientific and technical merit using NIH review criteria and TRI funding priorities.
 Based on these assessments, applications receive a score and funding recommendation.
 Applications recommended for funding will be presented to the TRI Leadership Council for final approval.

 Who should I contact if I have questions?

 Please direct questions to the person of contact listed on the LOI or Full Instructions for the current RFA, or, if there is no active RFA, you can use the TRI Request Services Portal.

 Who is eligible to serve as principal investigator (PI)?